 “But restaurants don’t make their food with love and it still tastes good!”
 I exclaimed.

 “Does it taste as good as my food?” she chuckled.

 “No,” I laughed back as she continued to eat leftover chicken.

 After Thanksgiving, my mom had a fever, so she couldn’t cook for us.
-Instead, my dad did that and while it tasted good, it wasn’t the same as my mother’s food.
-I wished everyday for the next week that she would feel well enough to continue to cook for us.
-My sister went back to college and I sat next to my dad everyday while he cooked.
+Instead, my dad took over and while it tasted good, it wasn’t the same as my mother’s food.
+I wished every day for the next week that she would feel well enough to continue to cook for us.
+My sister went back to college and I sat next to my dad while he cooked.